Treasury secretary vows to rally world powers to push for China reforms, but urges caution over straining US-China ties.

 Wen Jiabao, Chinese prime minister

-A US House of Representatives committee has scheduled a vote for Friday on a China currency bill that would treat the “undervalued” currency as an export subsidy, and allow the US commerce department to impose countervailing duties on Chinese products to offset the undervaluation.
+A House of Representatives committee is expected to vote on Friday on a China currency bill that would call on the US commerce department to punish Beijing over the alleged devaluation of the yuan.